Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

+#### Folder URLs

+URLs may be relative paths to icons that are held locally (e.g. local folder or inside GPZ), or a `http` / `https` URL.

+In the case of relative paths they may (or may not) start with `./` and they may (or may not) end with `/`.
+Applications should ensure that they can handle the presence or absence of a leading `./` and trailing `/`.

+Remote files should be cached locally by the application, thus avoiding repeat downloads and providing an offline capability.

+#### Default Suffixes

+The creator of a GPX / GPZ file is advised to include one or more `<suffix>` elements in the icon style.
+However, In the absence of one or more `<suffix>` elements the application should search for image files with a suffix of `png`, `gif`, or `svg`.

 #### Default Hotspots

 In the absence of an anchor point / hotspot the icons should simply be centered over the `<wpt>` / `<trkpt>` / `<rtept>`.